adrianyau/SQL-Final-Project/QA.md

 GROUP BY p.sku, als.product_sku, v2_product_name, v2_product_category
 ```

 2. Some information on cities and countries or not set nor available in the dataset, so it can be difficult to determine item and sales information without knowing where the products are purchased, or where is it specifically purchased within a certain country.
+For example, a country could have different cities, and cities could have the same names in different countries (e.g., Vancouver, BC, CAN, and Vancouver, WA, USA).

 ``` sql
 SELECT city